ionic-team/ionic-docs/src/components/global/Playground/README.md

 Note: The above code is just a sample.
 The code will be slightly different based on each framework target.

 To opt-out of this behavior, set `includeIonContent={false}` to disable this wrapper.
-You will be responsible for manually including `ion-app` and `ion-content` in your code snippets.
+You will be responsible for manually including `ion-content` in your code snippets.

 ```tsx
 <Playground includeIonContent={false} />